Germany shortly before stagflation

 Autumn will decide

-According to Markus Krall, autumn will decide about stagflation.
+According to Markus Krall, autumn will decide regarding stagflation.
 Because in autumn the energy crisis will come to a head.
 The effect of the wrong political decisions will then be passed on to the rising prices.
 Markus Krall mentions what is actually not yet on the horizon in Europe – namely the possible upcoming recession in China.
 In his opinion, the “relaunched planned economy” there has choked off economic growth.
-He sees a socio-political crisis looming in Germany that could pose a threat to democracy.
+He sees a socio-political crisis looming in Germany that might pose a threat to democracy.

 How do citizens protect their purchasing power now?